qdrant/docs/qdrant/v1.2.x/configuration.md

   api_key: your_secret_api_key_here
 ```

-The API key then needs to be present in all REST or gRPC requests to the Qdrant cloud cluster.
+The API key then needs to be present in all REST or gRPC requests your instance.
 All official Qdrant clients for Python, Go, and Rust support the API key parameter.

 <!---